remix-run/react-router/docs/guides/migrating-reach-to-6.md

 #### Justification

-Just feels cleaner to have the params be seperate from url and path.
+Just feels cleaner to have the params be seperate from URL and path.

 Also nobody knows the difference between URL and URI, so we didn't want to start a bunch of pedantic arguments about it.
 React Router always called it URL, and it's got more production apps, so we used URL instead of URI.